Small Business Saturday is November 30th, 2019!

 2. Showcase your inventory on social media

-As a retail store that specializes in French soaps, linens, glassware, and home decor, La Provence offers a unique shopping experience that’s worth a visit any time of year.
+As a retail store that specializes in French soaps, linens, glassware, and home decor, La Provence offers a unique shopping experience that’s worth a visit at any time of the year.

 But you don’t have to make the drive to Rockport to experience everything La Provence has to offer.
 Dawn uses sites like Facebook and Instagram to give customers a look behind the scenes at La Provence.
 She shares photos of new holiday inventory, snaps pictures of customers, and even uses creative images to update customers on holiday hours and share information about upcoming events.

 Tip: When posting on social media, try to get your posts to do as much work as possible for you.
 Check out these two examples:

 Working with other local business owners, Dawn is able to make Small Business Saturday an event for her business and the local community.